pse-group2/medminersolr/README.md

 ###Filling the Database

 In a next step, we have to download the wikipedia contents we want.
 To do this, run the update task ```rake wiki:update```.
 This will download the pages from the category medicine.
 In addition, a remover will delete all pages about persons.
+The data will be written into the database declared in the database.yml file.
+If the database does not exist, it will create a new database with the name from the database.yml file.

 ###Starting the Application

 Now, everything is installed and you are ready to go.
 First, start the Solr server with ```rake sunspot:solr:start```.
 Now, Solr has to create an index based on the database.
 This can be done by executing ```rake sunspot:solr:reindex```.
-This takes a while, but you have to do this only once.
+This takes a while, but you have to do this only once or when you update the database.
 If it is finished, you can start the rails server with ```rails s``` and access the application at localhost:3000 in your browser.